bxlab/cmdb-quantbio/assignments/lab/alignment/assignment/index.md

 3. A text file containing your amino acid sequence alignment
 4. A markdown or text file detailing the number of gaps in each sequence (including leading and trailing gaps) and alignment score for both of the above alignments<br><br>

-## Just for fun

-If you finish early and you want to try something a little bit harder, try to implement the Smith-Waterman algorithm for local alignment in a new script.<br><br>